siddhartha-komodo/slate/source/includes/_120-cc-dice.md

 **dicestatus name fundingtxid bettxid**

-The `dicestatus` method prints the status of a `dicebet` and return whether the `bettxid` received a winning or losing result.
+The `dicestatus` method prints the status of a `dicebet` and returns whether the `bettxid` received a winning or losing result.

 ### Arguments:

 Structure|Type|Description
 ---------|----|-----------
-name                                         |(string)                     |the name of the dice contract fundingtxid                                  |(string)                     |the fundingtxid of the dice contract bettxid                                      |(string)                     |the bettxid, the result of which is desired
+name                                         |(string)                     |the name of the dice contract fundingtxid                                  |(string)                     |the txid of the transaction that created and funded this contract bettxid                                      |(string)                     |the bettxid, the result of which is desired

 ### Response: